rome2/dtedit/README.md

-# dtedit
+# DT Edit

+A free Editor for Line6 DT25 and DT50 amplifiers.

-Please go to the project page: http://rome2.github.io/dtedit/
+Fro further details visit the project page at http://rome2.github.io/dtedit/